tarantool/tarantool-ruby/README.md

 # Usage

-Low level can work in tho mode: EM deferrables and EM-Synchrony.

 Before all requests you must configure client:

 ```ruby
 Tarantool.configure host: 'locahost', port: 33013, space_no: 0
 ```

+Low level part of client can work in two mode: EM deferrables and EM-Synchrony.

 EM deferrables: